-Relevant information is to be recorded within Council's Contaminated Land Register Information & Data Management Systems.
+Relevant information is to be recorded within Council's Contaminated Land Register.
 SOURCE: SSROC (1999) Model Policy on Contaminated Land.

-3.2.1 Additional Requirements for Category 2 Remediation Works 4.
-Site Management - Category 2 Remediation
+4. Site Management - Category 2 Remediation

-Council has identified a number of site management provisions for the conduct of any category 2 remediation works to ensure these works do not adversely impact on the environment or public amenity.
-These provisions are to be incorporated into the a site RAP.
+Council has identified a number of site management provisions for any category 2 remediation works to ensure these works do not adversely impact on the environment or public amenity.
+These provisions are to be incorporated into the site RAP.
 All category 2 works shall be conducted in accordance with the provisions listed below unless otherwise approved by Council in writing.
 These provisions apply to the entire Council Local Government Area.